-For instance, the bases of radio tubes were made with plastic molding compounds, which often had asbestos as filler.
-By handling such radio tubes, one was inevitably in contact with the asbestos fibers which had been released in the air.
-A 1972 Navy training manual instructed radiomen to always install a heat shield made of asbestos to protect the heat-sensitive parts of the equipment.
+Daily usage causes wear and tear on products made with asbestos, increasing the danger of releasing asbestos fibers into the air.
+A 1972 Navy training manual instructed radiomen always to install a heat shield made of asbestos to protect the heat-sensitive parts of the equipment.

 Radioman Ed Chlapowski, who transmitted the famous warning message "This is no drill.
 Pearl Harbor is being attacked by the forces of the Imperial government of Japan.
 This is no drill." on December 7, 1941, subsequently developed mesothelioma and passed away in 2011 due to this unmerciful disease.
 The asbestos fibers he had constantly inhaled remained stuck to his lungs and gave way to cancer several decades after he retired from the Navy.